malaskowski/aet-docker/README.md

 Set `report-domain` property in the `com.cognifide.aet.rest.helpers.ReportConfigurationManager.cfg` to point the domain.

 ### How to enable AET instance to run more tests simultaneously
-> Notice: those changes will impact your machine resources, be sure to extend number of CPUs and memory
+> Notice: those changes will impact your machine resources, be sure to extend the number of CPUs and memory
-> if you scale up number of browsers.
+> if you scale up a number of browsers.
 1. Spawn more browsers by increasing number of Selenium Grid nodes or adding sessions to existing nodes.
 Calculate new [`TOTAL_NUMBER_OF_BROWSERS`](#AET-throughput)
 2. Set `maxMessagesInCollectorQueue` in `configs/com.cognifide.aet.runner.RunnerConfiguration.cfg` to new `TOTAL_NUMBER_OF_BROWSERS`.